SenseNet/sn-client/examples/sn-blog-gatsby/README.md

 ## Configuration

-You should provide your sensenet repository url, and identity server url to _configuration.js_:
+You have to add urls of your sensenet repository and identity server to _configuration.js_:

 ```javascript
 exports.repositoryUrl = '<YOUR REPOSITORY URL>'